feldera/feldera/docs/sql/grammar.md

 In `orderItem`, if expression is a positive integer n, it denotes the nth item in the `SELECT` clause.

-If a view is marked as `MATERIALIZED`, the implementation will maintain a full copy of the view's output in addition to producing the expected changes.

 ### Aggregate queries